enygf3/overgun.github.io/README.md

 The site is being developed for the game "Overgun".

-P.S mobile version isn't done yet.
+P.S mobile version isn't done and never will. (sorry)